Niruta5/CS310-pa01-summer2020/README.md

 ```
 diff your-output.svg my-ouput.svg
 ```
+If there is any difference, your code fails this paritular test.
+There will be in total 10 tests and 10 points per test.

-#### Manual Code Inspection Rubric (10% "off the top" points)
+#### Coding Style: Manual Code Inspection Rubric (10% "off the top" points)
-These are all "off the top" points (i.e. items that will lose you points rather than earn you points):

 Inspection Point | Points | High (all points) | Med (1/2 points) | Low (no points)
 :---: | :---: | :--- | :--- | :---
 Submission Format (Folder Structure) |  2 |  Code is in a folder which in turn is in a zip file.
 Folder is correctly named. | Code is not directly in user folder, but in a sub-folder.
 Folder name is correct or close to correct. | Code is directly in the zip file (no folder) and/or folder name is incorrect.
 Code Formatting | 2 | Code has a set indentation and formatting style which is kept consistent throughout and code looks "well laid out".| Code has a mostly consistent indentation and formatting style, but one or more parts do not match.|Code indentation and formatting style changes throughout the code and/or the code looks "messy".
 JavaDocs | 3 | The entire code base is well documented with meaningful comments in JavaDoc format.
 Each class, method, and field has a comment describing its purpose.
 Occasional in-method comments used for clarity. | The code base has some comments, but is lacking comments on some classes/methods/fields or the comments given are mostly "translating" the code. | The only documentation is what was in the template and/or documentation is missing from the code (e.g. taken out).
 Coding conventions | 3 | Code has good, meaningful variable, method, and class names.
 All (or almost all) added fields and methods are properly encapsulated.
 For variables, only class constants are public. | Names are mostly meaningful, but a few are unclear or ambiguous (to a human reader) [and/or] Not all fields and methods are properly encapsulated. |  Names often have single letter identifiers and/or incorrect/meaningless identifiers.
 [Note: i/j/k acceptable for indexes.] [and/or] Many or all fields and methods are public or package default.

+#### Tasks: Manual Code Inspection (Optional)
+If your code failed more than 3 out of 10 tests above,  you may request a manual inspection and you will be graded based on the points assigned to each task.
+If you request a manual inspection, you can no longer use the score you get from "Manual/Automatic Testing";

 ### External Links
 - N/A